Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Methodology

-Since the proxy is a multilayer feedforward network, which is an universal approximator \citep{universal_approximate}, it is able to reach the same output of the SNN actor by minimizing the loss in Eq.\ref{eq:BC}.
-To further demonstrate it, Fig.\ref{fig:proxy_effect}(d) shows the mean squared output gap between the SNN actor and the proxy network during dynamic training.
-The SNN target sometimes fails to follow the output of the online SNN, while the proxy network outputs similar to the SNN actor all the time.
-These results demonstrate that with the proposed updating mechanism, the proxy network is able to address approximation errors and give precise optimization goals for RL algorithms.
+Since the proxy network is a multi-layer feedforward model, a universal approximator~\citep{universal_approximate}, it can asymptotically match the SNN actor’s output by minimizing Eq.~\ref{eq:BC}.
+To further demonstrate this empirically, Fig.~\ref{fig:proxy_effect}(d) shows the mean-squared output gap between the proxy and the SNN actor during training.
+While the SNN target occasionally diverges from the online SNN, the proxy network remains well-aligned throughout, validating that the proposed approach effectively mitigates target output gaps and provides precise and stable optimization goals for RL training.